imsweb/staging-client-java/README.md

 ## Supported staging algorithms

 Starting with version 4.0, the library does not contain any algorithms.
-The algorithms are contained in separate repositories which are described below.
+The algorithms are maintained in separate repositories which are described below.

 ### [EOD](https://github.com/imsweb/staging-algorithm-eod-public)